TikhonJelvis/RL-book/chapter7/chapter7.md

 * You are allowed to buy or sell any fractional quantities of assets at any point in time (i.e., in continuous time).
 * There are no transaction costs with any of the buy or sell transactions in any of the assets.

 You start with wealth $W_0$ at time $t=0$.
-As mentioned earlier, the goal is to maximize your lifetime-aggregated Utility of Consumption of money with the actions at any point in time being two-fold: Asset-Allocation and Consumption (Consumption being equal to the capital extracted from the investment portfolio at any point in time).
+As mentioned earlier, the goal is to maximize your expected lifetime-aggregated Utility of Consumption of money with the actions at any point in time being two-fold: Asset-Allocation and Consumption (Consumption being equal to the capital extracted from the investment portfolio at any point in time).
 Note that since there is no external source of money and since all capital extracted from the investment portfolio at any point in time is immediately consumed, you are never adding capital to your investment portfolio.
 The growth of the investment portfolio can happen only from growth in the market value of assets in your investment portfolio.
 Lastly, we will assume that Consumption Utility function is Constant Relative Risk-Aversion (CRRA), which we covered in Chapter [-@sec:utility-theory-chapter].

 For ease of exposition, we will formalize the problem setting and derive Merton's beautiful analytical solution for the case of $n=1$ (i.e., only 1 risky asset).
 The solution generalizes in a straightforward manner to the case of $n > 1$ risky assets, so the heavier notation for $n$ risky assets is not worth much.